NLua/NLua/README.md

 LuaInterface now can be loaded as a module, so you can use the lua standalone interpreter to run scripts.
 Thanks to Paul Winwood for this idea and sample code showing how to load the CLR from a C++ program.
-The module is "luainterface".
-Make sure Lua can find luainterface.lua, and LuaInterfaceLoader.dll is either in the current directory or the GAC.
+The module is "nlua".
+Make sure Lua can find nlua.lua, and LuaInterfaceLoader.dll is either in the current directory or the GAC.
 The samples now load LuaInterface as a module, in its own namespace.